Gnome Plant

 Gnome Plant, Vancouver Island, BC, Photo By Robert Logan

-Hemitomes congestum can reach a height of 10 cm but is usually much smaller, about 2 cm in height.
+Hemitomes congestum can reach a height of 10 cm, but is usually much smaller, about 2 cm.
 The fruit can have a strong musky or cheesy odour that may attract small mammals and insects, although this is just speculation on my part.

 A message from Bud